 Back in the day, investors looking to trade on the stock market would have to visit their stock brokerage to request a trade.
 Now, investors can make trades on their own time thanks to the best online brokers in Canada.

 With platforms available through the internet, traders can buy and sell stocks on the spot without having to make any trade requests from a human broker.

 Which online broker is the right fit for you?

 An online broker is one that investors interact with completely over the internet as opposed to in-person with a human broker or advisor.
 Online brokers offer similar resources that human brokers provide, with the major difference being the digital interface between investors and trading.
 With these types of platforms, investors can be more hands-on with their trading and take a DIY approach.

 Investors use the online platform portal provided by their online broker to buy and sell, set parameters for trades, and establish stops as needed, much like what a human broker would do.
-And instead of speaking to a broker about trades and investments, investors will decide which stocks to buy and sell and will request trades themselves with the assistance of educational tools and materials that are made available to them.
+Users decide which stocks to buy and sell and request trades themselves with the assistance of educational tools and materials that are made available to them.

-Investors who trade with online brokers simply sign up for the trading platform and are then charged according to their trading volume, currency exchange, and inactivity levels.
+Investors who trade with online brokers can sign up for the trading platform and are charged according to their trading volume, currency exchange, and inactivity levels.

 Best Online Brokers In Canada